reharik/papers-jwt/README.md

 The strategy will first check the request for the standard *Authorization* header.
-If this header is present and the scheme matches `options.authScheme` or 'JWT' if no auth scheme was specified then the token will be retrieved from it. e.g.
+If this header is present and the scheme matches `options.authScheme` or the shceme matches 'bearer' (the scheme recommended by jwt.io) then the token will be retrieved from it. e.g.

-    Authorization: JWT JSON_WEB_TOKEN_STRING.....
+    Authorization: bearer JSON_WEB_TOKEN_STRING.....

 If the authorization header with the expected scheme is not found, the request body will be checked for a field matching either `options.tokenBodyField` or